Chafing: Shorts, creams and how to soothe the condition

 People began rubbing the underarm pong protector onto their inner thighs to protect them from chafing.

 The roll on deodorant acts as a sort of lubricant, meaning your thighs will simply glide past each other, without the friction that causes the chafing.

 Plus, it's actually pretty soothing down there, which is heavenly in these hot and sticky times.

-But while you’re no doubt eager to dig out the deodorant and go forth and enjoy a friction-free time, Dr Trikha has a word of warning for those who find their chafing is persistent.
+But while you’re no doubt eager to dig out the deodorant (wise to check it can be used safely in the area you need), or opt for some other anti-chafing products to go forth and enjoy a friction-free time, Dr Trikha has a word of warning for those who find their irritation is persistent.